fable-compiler/Fable/docs/source/docs/plugins.md

 ```

 We're going to focus on the first four fields: `ownerFullName` and `methodName`
 make it possible to identify the method.
-The owner's (the class or module owning
-the method) name corresponds to name displayed on the code and it's important to note
-that method name for replacements will always have **a lower-case first letter**.
-There's a couple of reasons for that, one is that many of these calls will be
-diverted to Fable's core library, where all methods start with lower-case to
-follow JavaScript standards.

-The next two fields expose the instance object (which maybe `None` if the method
+The next two fields expose the instance object
-is static) and the arguments, already transformed into Fable expressions.
+(which maybe `None` if the method is static) and the arguments, already transformed
+into Fable expressions.

 With this information, let's identify calls to `System.Random`.
 This time we'll
 only try to replace two methods: the constructor and `Next`.